Mazurkas, Op. 17 (Chopin)

 Mazurkas, Op.
-17 is a set of four mazurkas for piano by Frédéric Chopin, composed and published between 1832 and 1833.
-A typical performance of the set lasts about fourteen minutes.
+17 is a set of four mazurkas for solo piano by Frédéric Chopin, composed in 1832–1833 and published in 1834.
+The set was dedicated to Lina Freppa.

 Composition

 Frédéric Chopin composed his Op.
-17 in 1832-33 and they were published in Leipzig in 1834.
-During the time that Chopin was composing the mazurkas, he had recently settled in France, as he had become a refugee from Poland, however, he hoped he could move back to Poland when the political system had changed.
-This hope was never realized.
+17 mazurkas in 1832–33 and they were his first set to be written in Paris.
+Chopin had just recently settled in France, as he had become a refugee from Poland, however, he hoped he could move back to his homeland when the political situation changed.
+This hope was never realized and he was never able to return.

-Even though Chopin had moved away from his homeland, he never forgot his Polish roots, especially in his Mazurkas.
+Even though Chopin had moved away from his homeland, he never forgot his Polish roots and this set demonstrates his homesickness and deep longing for Poland.